 Rachel Carson Prize

-Rachel was a renowned marine biologist and award-winning author, who greatly advanced the global environmental movement.
+Rachel Carson was a renowned marine biologist and award-winning author, who greatly advanced the global environmental movement.
 She is perhaps best known for her seminal book Silent Spring, which was instrumental in effecting change in policies over pesticide use, and highlighted wider concerns about the relations between people and nature.
 Less well known is her book The Sense of Wonder, which was published posthumously (and unfinished), and in which she sought to inspire people to experience nature in the belief that this would engender greater care for it.
 These two contributions, and many of Rachel’s other works, capture critical components of the ethos of People and Nature.
 As we say in our opening editorial “The vital importance of nature to people, and of people to the future of that nature, is self‐evident.”
 We hope Rachel would be pleased that the world is finally catching up with her way of thinking.

-The Rachel Carson Prize will be awarded annually to the best paper submitted by an early career author at the start of their research career.
+The Rachel Carson Prize has been awarded annually since 2020 to the best paper submitted by an early career author at the start of their research career.
 In the absence of extenuating circumstances, ‘early career’ is defined as less than 5 years post-Ph.D. or -D.Phil. experience according to the date of your graduation certificate.
 If the first author of a paper considers that they are eligible for this award, they are invited to nominate themselves during the submission process through ScholarOne Manuscripts.
 Those nominated are in the early stages of their research career; slightly older authors who have had their careers in ecology interrupted or have developed later, can also be considered.

 The winner is selected by the Editors of People and Nature at the end of each year, and an announcement made early in the following year.
 Along with this prestigious prize, the winner receives £250 and membership of the BES, which are presented at the BES Annual Meeting in the UK, if the winner can attend.